DBTDerpbox/LCE-Skin-Packs-Figura/README.md

-# MCLE Skin Packs Figura
+# Minecraft LCE Skin Packs for Figura
 All of the skin packs from Minecraft Legacy Edition ported to [Figura](https://modrinth.com/mod/figura)

 ## Installation